CodyYarger/iot-mobo-switch/README.md

 ## Motivation
-The IoT motherboard power switch was motivated by the need for capability to remotely force-shutdown/startup a GPU mining-rig for situations where the system becomes unstable and unresponsive and the user is offsite.
+The IoT motherboard power switch was motivated by the need for capability to remotely force-shutdown/startup a headless server for situations where the system becomes unstable and unresponsive and the user is offsite.
+The switch can serve any motherboard power terminals.

 ## Usage
-A user with access to a mining-rig/computer/servers respective local network can activate the switch by making a request to the socket web-server by visiting the button path and making a request via the OFF/ON button.
+A user with access to a computer/servers respective local network can activate the switch by making a request to the socket web-server by visiting the button path and making a request via the OFF/ON button.

 ## Installation